 The Marine Service Center provides boats, research platforms, and diving supervision for university-sponsored projects in and around the Gulf of Mexico.
-Departments including Anthropology, Biology, Earth and Environmental Sciences, and others make use of the facilities at MSC for hands on learning and research.
-MSC assists with research and outreach conducted by the Archaeology Institute, CEDB, and FPAN.
+Departments including Anthropology, Biology, Earth and Environmental Sciences, and others make use of the facilities at MSC for hands-on learning and research.

 Boats, Facilities, and Platforms

 MSC has a number of vessels and platforms available for research associated with the University of West Florida which for are suitable for a variety of uses.
 These include Pontoon boats, bay boats, off-shore vessels, and a dive platform for coastal and estuarine research, as well as several craft which are suited for operations in deeper Gulf waters.
 For more information on watercraft available through the Marine Services Center, please consult the below list of vessels and their descriptions.

 The following boats are available to University of West Florida, Faculty, Staff and Students for research purposes.